goharbor/harbor/docs/installation_guide.md

 - **Offline installer:** Use this installer when the host does not have Internet connection.
 The installer contains pre-built images so its size is larger.

 Both installers can be downloaded from the [release page](https://github.com/vmware/harbor/releases).
-The installation process of both installers are the same, this guide describes the steps to install and confiugure Harbor.
+The installation process of both installers are the same, this guide describes the steps to install and configure Harbor.

 In addition, the deployment instructions on Kubernetes has been created by the community.
 Refer to [Deploy Harbor on Kubernetes](kubernetes_deployment.md) for details.